PaulShiLi/yasumi/Readme.md

 # Yasumi

+> **⚠️ WARNING:** macOS support is **untested**!
+Use at your own risk 🚫
+> *(macOS users, please note that while basic functionality may work, full testing has only been performed on Windows.)*

 **Yasumi** is a cross-platform automation tool designed for AFK (Away From Keyboard) tasks.
 It leverages image/template matching techniques along with macro recording and playback functionalities.
-The tool is modularly organized and supports both Windows and macOS environments.
+The tool is modularly organized and currently supports the Windows environment.

 ## Features

-- **Image Matching:**
+- **🖼️ Image Matching:**
-  Uses several methods (e.g., PyAutoGUI, grayscale template matching, and optionally ORB/SIFT/AKAZE) to locate images on-screen and simulate clicks.
+  Uses several methods (e.g., PyAutoGUI, grayscale template matching, and ORB/SIFT/AKAZE algorithms) to locate images on-screen and simulate clicks.

-- **Macro Recording & Playback:**
+- **🎬 Macro Recording & Playback:**
   Record keyboard and mouse inputs and replay them automatically.
 Macro playback is implemented using **pydirectinput** on Windows and **pyautogui** on macOS.

-- **Configurable Settings:**
+- **⚙️ Configurable Settings:**
   Easily adjust matching thresholds, scanning intervals, and stop keys via a configuration file (`.config`).

-- **Profile Management:**
+- **👤 Profile Management:**
   Create, import, and manage multiple profiles.
 Each profile can have its own set of images to detect as well as dedicated macro recordings.

-- **Curses-based Menu:**
+- **💻 Curses-based Menu:**
   A text-based interface allows you to select matching algorithms and configure settings.

 ## Folder Structure